America's Anchorman is away and this is your undocumented anchorman, Mark Stein, sitting in.

 Mark Davis is going to be here tomorrow.

-We'll have a best of rush show on Labor Day, and Rush will be back for the post Labor Day election frenzy that starts Tuesday on the EIB network.
+We'll have a best of rush show on Labor Day and Rush will be back for the post-Labor Day election frenzy that starts Tuesday on the EIB network.

 You know, I don't even think this would be an issue.

-He's just the usual phony baloney opportunist imam.
+He's just the usual phony baloney opportunist Imam.

-He says one thing when he's uh over in Dubai, he says another thing when he's over here.
+He says one thing when he's over in Dubai, he says another thing when he's over here.

 I don't care about all that.